 Deadlines Must Be Met to Avoid Lossing Out

 All personal injury cases must be filed by a state-imposed deadline called the statute of limitations.
 California's statute of limitations on most injury or wrongful death cases is two years.
 However, the deadlines are significantly different for claims involving the government, or medical negligence.
 Victims have just six months after the date of injury to pursue a claim against a government entity or employee.
 Medical malpractice statutes of limitation can be as short as one year from the date of the injury.
 If a statute of limitations is missed and the claim is not filed with a court or settled timely, it does not matter how good your case is, you cannot recover.
 Since it takes considerable time to investigate and document your case, it’s best to consult an attorney as soon as possible to protect your right to recovery and to avoid missing any statute of limitations.

 Giving a Statement to the Other Side Without Consulting a Personal Injury Attorney

 Insurance companies prey on injury victims overwhelmed by pain and medical debt.
 They will want to take a statement about the collision or the injury early on before you hire an attorney.
 They are not taking the statement to help you, they are doing it to help themselves.
-Beware that they will ask questions which will invoke answers that may later be used against you.
+Beware that they will ask questions that will invoke answers that may later be used against you.
 Always, always, always, review your case with an attorney before you decide to provide a statement to an insurance company.
-Don't let the insurance company get the upper hand on you before you are ready, physically and mentally, to give a proper well thoughtout statement.
+Don't let the insurance company get the upper hand on you before you are ready, physically and mentally, to give a proper well thought out statement.